 2. ESSENTIAL RENOVATION WORKS

 In the past, we have already renovated a youth center and renewed the school yard canopy at an elementary school in cooperation with the City of Duisburg.
 We provided another elementary school where space was tight with multifunctional rooms.
 In addition, a school’s grand piano was reinaugurated in the reporting year following its refurbishment thanks to co-financing from Klöckner & Co.
+In times of homeschooling, schools were supported in the EDP area.

 3. STRONG NETWORK